jennysys/making_games/README.md

 # making_games
-This will be where I put games that I make for future references and such.
+This will be where I put games that I make/collaborated on for future references and such.